zuluwi/obsidian-vlc-bridge/README.md

 ### Running Syncplay with plugin arguments

 [Syncplay](https://github.com/Syncplay/syncplay?tab=readme-ov-file#syncplay) is an application that connects to an online server to open the preferred player and synchronizes the connected players.
-By selecting `Syncplay.exe` from the plugin settings and clicking the **Start Syncplay** button, you can start Syncplay so that the plugin interacts with the VLC Player that the app will open.
+If the `syncplay` command line is installed on your system, or in Windows by selecting `Syncplay.exe` from the plugin settings and clicking the **Start Syncplay** button, you can start Syncplay so that the plugin interacts with the VLC Player that the app will open.

 > [!tip]
 > Create a shortcut with the url `obsidian://vlcBridge-runSyncplay` to open Obsidian and then Syncplay